vennbury/lessons/python/basics/the-file-system/working-with-files.md

 with open(data.txt, 'wb') as f:
 ```

-The `with` statement is a context manager that is practial as it automatially handles any excpetions that may arise and also manages resources so that you don't need to call `myFile.close()` as you would need to with the first implementation.
+The `with` statement is a context manager that is practical as it automatically handles any exceptions that may arise and also manages resources so that you don't need to call `myFile.close()` as you would need to with the first implementation.

 <br>